vigneswara-propelo/harness-core/README.md

 * So recommendation is to use VsCode(free) which is better than intelliJ for Go development.
 * Once you install VsCode, open and install the plugin  `Microsoft Go`
 * Note: If your autocomplete is not working, disable `gopls`

+Alternately, gopls has a langserver implementation which hooks up cleanly to IntelliJ as LSP client.

 ## Documentation
 This page contains the most common commands and recommendations, for more details go to [bazel homepage](https://docs.bazel.build/versions/master/getting-started.html).